 An In-Depth Analysis of Your Website

-Any internet marketing company worth its salt will do an analysis of your site before making a proposal.
-You should get a clear picture of your site’s current rankings, and an explanation of what needs to be done to increase leads and sales.
-The SEO firm should be able to tell you why your rankings are lower than they should be and what elements of your website need to be changed during the optimization process.
+Any internet marketing company worth its salt will do an analysis of your website before making a proposal.
+You should get a clear picture of your website’s current rankings, and an explanation of what needs to be done to increase leads and sales.
+The SEO firm should be able to tell you why your rankings are lower than they should be and what elements of your website need to be enhanced.

 What Your Target Keywords and Phrases Should Be